wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

     helps keep the counts for "see", "also", and "references" at more typical levels for general text.
-  * It is more efficient for `analyze_counts.pl` to batch up lines of text and send them to Elasticsearch together.
-Up to 300 lines can be grouped together, up to around 30,000 characters (over 50K seems to cause problems).
-If your input file has lots of individual lines with significantly more than 10K characters per line, you could have trouble.
+  * It is more efficient for `analyze_counts.pl` to batch up lines of text and send them to the search engine together.
+Up to 30,000 characters can be grouped together (over 50K seems to cause problems).
     * As of Elasticsearch 7, there is a default limit for API calls to `_analyze` to return no more than 10,000 tokens in one call.
 I've only run into the limit once, when analyzing text from Hebrew Wikipedia; Hebrew words are often shorter (so more fit in our 30K